brandon-gong/siliconnn/README.md

 that we have to rely on the C library at all, but ultimately the logic of my code barely changes (basically all `MOV + SVC` combos are replaced with a single `BL`, everything else around it pretty much untouched), and this guarantees the stability of this code in future versions of macOS.

+And I cannot figure out how to get `exp` to work.
+I did find a page in the ARM Aarch64 documentation for [`FEXPA`](https://developer.arm.com/documentation/ddi0596/2021-12/SVE-Instructions/FEXPA--Floating-point-exponential-accelerator-), which appears to be exponential-function related, but whenever I try to use this function I get a `SIGILL`.
+And I cannot dig into how the standard library does it, because Apple has hidden the implementation so well that the .dylib doesn't even exist in the filesystem.
+So after hitting my head against the wall over this for about two days, I've realized it's just not worth it and have opted to just call `exp` from `math.h`.
+If you know how to do it otherwise, open an issue!